 Who I work for matters to me.
 Vast sums are spent on marketing but we don’t often hear from the people who hold our communities together.
 It’s satisfying when good communication shines a light on their work.

-In my past life, I’ve been a ministerial press secretary and political advisor, as well as editor of publications in the not-for-profit sector.
+I’ve been a ministerial press secretary and political advisor, as well as editor of the flagship not-for-profit publication, Dialogue.
 I have post-graduate diploma papers in journalism, an MA in Creative Writing and a BA in History.

 A two-year volunteer stint in Timor Leste gave me the unique opportunity to teach creative writing and write a creative writing guide in the local language, Tetun.
-On our return to New Zealand, I helped record the experiences of staff at the Canterbury Earthquake Recovery Authority before the agency wound up in 2016.
+On our return to New Zealand, I helped record the experiences of staff at the Canterbury Earthquake Recovery Authority before the agency wound up.